Saskatchewan.ca will undergo routine maintenance on October 1 from 12:30 to 5 a.m. (CST) and may be unavailable briefly during this time.

 Read the First Nation and Métis Consultation Policy Framework Engagement Summary.

-Based on the feedback during the CPF review, the province has made changes to the CPF that continue to support the province's objectives to advance reconciliation, drive economic activity for the benefit of all in Saskatchewan, and build meaningful and productive relationships between First Nation and Métis communities, government and proponents.
+In response to the feedback received during the CPF review, the province has made certain changes to the CPF.
+These changes aim to support the province's objectives of promoting reconciliation, driving economic activity for the benefit of all in Saskatchewan, and fostering productive relationships between First Nation and Métis communities, government and proponents.

 Read the revised First Nation and Métis Consultation Policy Framework.